cyno-benzene/junk-repo/README.md

-# dark-mode-downloader
+# junk repo

-Why is it named that way ?
-You'll know soon 😉
+This is repository is created for zero reasons.